cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 parameters are themselves expressions, then we must evaluate these expressions _first_ before calling the function.
 A function call is itself an expression which evaluates to the value returned by the function.
-Function parameters and "local" variables declared wtihin a function body are effectively in a new block which is called the function's stack frame.
+Function parameters and "local" variables declared within a function body are effectively in a new block which is called the function's stack frame.
 Note that the value of each parameter is _copied_ into these local variables.
 This is known as _call-by-value_ semantics.